lightningnetwork/lnd/lntest/README.md

 different code, which is triggered by the build flag `integration`, to speed up the tests.
 They are summarized as followings,

-1. `funding.checkPeerFundingLockInterval`, which is used when we wait for the peer to send us `FundingLocked`.
+1. `funding.checkPeerChannelReadyInterval`, which is used when we wait for the peer to send us `ChannelReady`.
 This value is 1 second in `lnd`, and 10 milliseconds in `lntest`.
 2. `lncfg.ProtocolOptions`, which is used to specify protocol flags.
 In `lnd`, anchor and script enforced lease are enabled by default, while in `lntest`,